veto8/runner/README.md

     entrypoint: ["/bin/bash", "/runner.sh"]
 ```

+## Example ussage runner.sh

-## Example runner.sh, script what get loaded into the runner docker to perform all the tasks needed
+runner.sh script what get loaded into the runner docker to perform all the tasks needed

 In this example, the runner is wating until the connection to the postgres db is possible